Bethesda Lutheran Church

 Published in The Jewell Record on December 23, 1909:

-View the page
+View the entire article

-showing 1909 Christmas news at Jewell churches
+showing 1909 Christmas news at five Jewell churches

 a Parsonage is desired

-News article published August 31, 1916: An effort is being made by the congregation of Bethesda Lutheran Church in Jewell and by the congregations of the two other churches in this same charge, the Zion Lutheran Church and the Clear Lake & Ellsworth Lutheran Church, to raise sufficient money to build a parsonage in Jewell for their pastor.
+News article published August 31, 1916:An effort is being made by the congregation of Bethesda Lutheran Church in Jewell and by the congregations of the two other churches in this same charge, the Zion Lutheran Church and the Clear Lake & Ellsworth Lutheran Church, to raise sufficient money to build a parsonage in Jewell for their pastor.
 It is planned to raise about five thousand dollars if possible and to either buy or build as may appear to be best.
 Subscription lists were started this week and will be pushed as rapidly as possible.
 Mr. Richard Nelson has charge of one list and Mr. Gilbert Knudson of another.
 Members of the congregations who have been approached so far seem to be responding favorably and a considerable amount has already been pledged.

 A home for the family of the Lutheran pastor is a thing that the congregations have felt for a long time is greatly needed here.
 And it will be a great credit to the church and town if this project is carried through to a successful conclusion as it doubtless will be.